Tetrahedron: Volume

-The volume of a tetrahedron is given by the pyramid volume formula:
+A simple way to obtain the volume of a tetrahedron is given by the formula for the volume:

-where A0 is the area of the base and h is the height from the base to the apex.
-This applies for each of the four choices of the base, so the distances from the apices to the opposite faces are inversely proportional to the areas of these faces.
+where $A$ is the base' area and $h$ is the height from the base to the apex.
+This applies to each of the four choices of the base, so the distances from the apices to the opposite faces are inversely proportional to the areas of these faces.
+Another way is by dissecting a triangular prism into three pieces.